jaxon-php/jaxon-dialogs/README.md

 In order to add a new javascript library to the Dialogs plugin, a new class needs to be defined and registered.

 The class must inherit from `Jaxon\Dialogs\Libraries\Library`, and implement a few functions and interfaces.
+Starting from release `1.1.0`, its constructor takes the default subdir and version number as parameters.

 ### Functions